ppone/docs/integrations/elavon.md

 ## Setup

-Connecting Worldpay is a straightforward process.
-Follow these steps to start accepting payments through Worldpay in minutes.
-These steps assume you already have a Worldpay account.
+Connecting Elavon is a straightforward process.
+Follow these steps to start accepting payments through Elavon in minutes.
+As a prerequisite, it is recommended that you create a separate API user on Elavon for Invoiced rather than using your admin account These steps assume you already have a Elavon account.

 1. From the Invoiced dashboard go to **Settings** > **Payments**.